overte-org/Blender-Metaverse-Addon/README.md

-# Blender Metaverse Toolkit Blender Add-on (MVT) AddOn
+# Blender Metaverse Toolkit (MVT) Blender Add-on

-Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation originally created for importing for the Vircadia Metaverse Platform.
+This is a plugin for Blender to allow for easier content creation in the Vircadia Metaverse platform.

 This plugin supports multiple platforms.

-Currently Supports
+Currently supports:

 - Vircadia
 - VRC (NeosVR by Proxy)
 - Tower Unite

-## 2.0 works only with 2.81 or later, use older version for 2.80.
+### 2.0 works only with 2.81 or later, use an older version for 2.80.

+## Contribution

+If you would like to contribute to this plugin's continued maintenance, take a look at the open issues and see if there is anything you might be able to help with!

+This plugin was originally created by [Menithal](https://github.com/Menithal) as "Project Hermes" for the High Fidelity Virtual Reality platform.

 # Installation Guide

 ## Simple

 Open the Github page, Go to releases and download the `metaverse_tools.zip` zip file.

 In Blender.
 Goto `User Preferences`, and `Add-ons`.
 From there `Install Add-on from File` and select the Zip file that we downloaded.